Adontosternarchus

-Adontosternarchus is a genus of ghost knifefishes found in Amazon and Orinoco river basins in tropical South America.
+Adontosternarchus is a genus of ghost knifefishes found in the Amazon and Orinoco river basins in tropical South America.
 They have blunt snouts, a dark-spotted or -mottled pattern on a pale background (however, spotting/mottling can be so dense that individuals appear almost all dark) and reach up to 18.5-32.2 cm in total length.
 They feed on zooplankton and can be found quite deep, with A. devenanzii recorded down to 84 m.

 Species

 There are currently six recognized species in this genus: